ICRAR/daliuge/docs/graphs.rst

 "add" and "get" physical graph specifications, features such as graph event monitoring (through the DROP :ref:`drop.events` subscription mechanism) and the graph statistics dashboard will be added in the near future.

+.. _graph.execution:

+Execution
+^^^^^^^^^

+A physical graph has the ability to advance its own execution.
+This is internally implemented via the DROP event mechanism as follows:

+* Once a data DROP moves to the COMPLETED or ERROR state it will fire an event to all its consumers.
+Consumers will then deem if they can start their execution depending on their nature and configuration.
+A specific type of application is the ``BarrierAppDROP``, which waits until all its inputs are in the **COMPLETED** to start its execution.
+* On the other hand, data DROPs receive an even every time their producers finish their execution.
+Once all the producers of a DROP have finished, the DROP moves itself to the **COMPLETED** state, notifying its consumers, and so on.

+Failures on applications and data DROPs are transmitted likewise automatically via events.
+Data DROPs move to **ERROR** if any of its producers move to **ERROR**, and application DROPs move the **ERROR** if a given input error threshold (defaults to 0) is passed (i.e., when more than a given percentage of inputs move to **ERROR**).
+This way whole branches of execution might fail, but after reaching a gathering point the execution might still resume if enough inputs are present.